ancilcleetus/Personal-Projects/curiousnet/README.md

-# Here's the plan for Deep Learning Library from scratch:
+# CuriousNet - Deep Learning Library from scratch

+## Here's the plan for development:

 1. Tensors
 2. Loss Functions